 The global private 5G network market share has been classified based on component, frequency, spectrum, vertical, and regions.

 Based on vertical, the private 5G network market has been segmented into manufacturing, energy and utilities, transportation and logistics, defense, enterprise and campus, mining, healthcare/hospitals, oil and gas, retail, smart cities, agriculture, and others.
-The manufacturing segment is expected to dominate the global market, and it is likely to reach USD 6,313 million by 2030, registering a CAGR of 42% over the forecast timeframe.
+The manufacturing segment is expected to dominate the global market.

 The high requirement for private 5G networks to give flawless connection to various devices, including extended reality headsets, Ultra-HD cameras, and automated guided vehicles (AGVs), is attributable to the growth.
 Moreover, the heaving demand for machines to interact continuously is likely to drive segment growth.
 Energy and utilities, transportation and logistics, manufacturing, government and public safety, oil and gas, mining, and aerospace and defense are among the industries that choose a private 5G network.